arivoliravichandran/To-DO/README.md

 # Flask Todo App

-A simple and modern Todo application built with Flask and SQLite.
+A simple and modern Todo application built with Flask and SQLite, with Docker support for easy deployment.

 ## Features